daniel-kolo/you_are_fake_news/README.md

 ## List of steps to prepare data for trainning, validation, and testing
 For more information, please see the comments in //file

-//List of steps preparing the data
+- Removing stop-words from the articles
+- Lemmatisation of words in articles
+- Tokenization of words

+## Code and Datasets
-Please find the notebook that includes the code used to prepare the data at //file location.
+- Please find the notebook that includes the code used to prepare the data at //file location.

-Please find the training data at //file.
+- Please find the training data at //file.

-Please find the validition data at //file.
+- Please find the validition data at //file.

-Please find the testing data at //file.
+- Please find the testing data at //file.